 The case studies identified positive change occurred in local government leadership in S&H, and analysed the contributions to change, via document review, key informant interviews and focus group discussions.
 This learning brief shares the learnings and recommendations that emerged from the case studies and through the three participatory workshops that followed.

-A French translation is also available via the OpenDocs link to the right.
+French and Portuguese translations are also available via the OpenDocs link to the right.